LucianoGanga/simple-headless-chrome/README.md

 It's really simple to use.
 I hope I can get some time to make a QuickStart guide + document the API methods here.

+# Collaboration
-If you want to collaborate with the project, in any way, just send a PR :)
+If you want to collaborate with the project, in any way (documentation, examples, fixes, etc), just send a PR :)

 # Methods (see /lib/actions.js for method parameters and description)